top of page

 Tour of the Louvre's collection of European painting from the Renaissance, Baroque, Rococo, Neo-Classical, and Romantic periods.

 The Musee du Louvre is the most visited museum in the world (with an average of 9.2 million visitors per year), and the Paintings Department is by far the most visited department of the Louvre.
-That is due to one woman: the Mona Lisa (or La Joconde, as they call her in France).
-6 out of 10 visitors to the Louvre will stand in line for a selfie with her.
-Then they leave--it's estimated 40% of the visitors only visit the Mona Lisa!
+That is thanks to one woman: the Mona Lisa (or La Joconde, as they call her in France).
+6 out of 10 visitors to the Louvre will stand in line for a selfie with her, then leave--it's estimated 40% of the visitors only visit the Mona Lisa!
 So how can you find her and what else can you see along the way?

 The museum is one of the earliest (and best) state collections of European and ancient arts, so take advantage of the view on the way to the Mona Lisa.
-In the 1400s, as European monarchs sought to establish themselves as global powers, many of them, French kings included, assiduously collected works (and artists) from across Europe.
-Francis I, for example, hosted Da Vinci and employed Italian Mannerist artists like Benvenuto Cellini, Rosso Fiorentino, Primataccio, and Giulio Romano.
-Walking through the galleries is a crash course in the development of painting from the Renaissance onwards.
+In the 15th century, European monarchs assiduously collected works (and artists) from across the continent.
+French king Francis I, for example, hosted Leonardo Da Vinci in the last years of the artist's life and also employed Italian Mannerist artists like Benvenuto Cellini, Rosso Fiorentino, Primataccio, and Giulio Romano.
+Walking through the galleries is a crash course in the development of Renaissance painting and beyond.

-The earliest works, as you follow the "Sens de la Visite" into the Italian painting galleries, are Renaissance frescoes.
+->The earliest works, as you follow the "Sens de la Visite" into the Italian painting galleries, are Renaissance frescoes.
 Renaissance means rebirth—the rebirth of classicism, to be precise.
-In the 15th century, Italian artists looked to the Roman past that surrounded them as a model for representation, creating more naturalistic life-like figures in ancient temple settings.
+In the 15th century, Italian artists looked to the Roman past that surrounded them as a model for representation, creating more naturalistic life-like figures in classical temple settings.

 Images like these were painted in churches and convents as objects of religious devotion and reflection (this was removed in the Napoleonic era).
 The figures are beautifully rendered in delicate lines and pale colors, and you get a sense of their physical form: the strained muscles of Christ and the legs beneath the robes.